 Cross-contact (also known as cross contamination) is a process by which a gluten-free product comes into contact with something that is not gluten-free.

-- Cross-contamination of gluten-free food with gluten-containing food can occur at any time.
+Cross-contact of gluten-free food with gluten-containing food can occur at any time.
 This includes from the field, to the processing plant, to the store or restaurant, and to your kitchen.
 It can occur anywhere food is stored, prepared, and served.1

-There are some simple ways to avoid cross-contamination of your gluten-free food.
+Here are some ways to help you avoid gluten in many areas of your life.

-- Cross-contamination can occur anytime.
+Cross-contact can occur anytime.
 The best way to avoid it is to understand how it can happen.
 Learn how to read food labels, and where food is grown, processed, stored, prepared, and served.
 There are many simple things you can do to help safe-guard your food.